MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/session-configurations.md

 #### Group-managed service account

 A group-managed service account (GMSA) is the appropriate identity to use when JEA users need to access network resources such as file shares and web services.
-GMSAs give you a domain identity that is used to authenticate with resources on any machine within the domain.
+GMSAs give you a domain identity that's used to authenticate with resources on any machine within the domain.
 The rights that a GMSA provides are determined by the resources you're accessing.
 You don't have admin rights on any machines or services unless the machine or service administrator has explicitly granted those rights to the GMSA.